-Log, or massive wood, is one of the world’s oldest, most widely used construction materials.
+Solid Wood houses made of Logs, Heavy timber, is one of the world’s oldest, most widely used construction materials.
 It has been loved by people through the ages.
-EcoHouseMart log houses utilize certified technology which is based on sustainability, outstanding health and safety values and innovative, yet functional design.
+EcoHouseMart Solid Wood houses utilize certified technology which is based on sustainability, outstanding health and safety values and innovative, yet functional design.
 All made of quality northern spruce.
+Recently we started to promote a Cross-laminated timber (CLT) structures.

 Living in a house made of coniferous wood positively influences a person’s health: reduces blood pressure, the risk of cold and viral diseases, reduces neuroses, not to mention that the natural smell of wood on a physiological level is attractive to people.